Subscribe to Updates

 Get into the habit of using them to complete the straightening period of your teeth as your dental practitioner has pointed out to do so.

-The first week of clear aligner treatment
+The first week of treatment with removable orthodontic clear aligners

 You might be wondering about the most difficult step.
 You might be thinking of adjusting the orthodontics plates or metal braces (wiring).
 This is not the most painful or hardest part as you might think.